All Episodes

 He didn't mean it.

-He loves you, Barack, please.
+He loves you, Barack.

-You do not have to use that kind of language to me.
+And then there's a pause, and he looks at the Barack, you do not have to use that kind of language to me.

-And anyway, so Obama's on the phone cussing out and yelling at the entrepreneur creator of this record company and hangs up on him.
+And anyway, so Obama's on the phone, cussing out and yelling at the entrepreneur creator of this record company and hangs up on him.

-I couldn't believe that that was depicted in this show, because clearly the impact you're left with is not that the kid was wrong, it was that Obama was called a sell out the black people and got really mad about it, calls the entrepreneur head hon show and hangs up on him.
+It was that Obama was called to sell out to black people and got really mad about it, calls the entrepreneur head honcho and hangs up on him.

 It's not refuted.